sharath3001/21DaysChallenge_Python/README.md

 Day 17: Learnt about inheritance in python.
 Day 18: Learnt more about exceptions.
 Day 19: Learnt about generators and iterators in python.
 Day 20: Learnt processing of text files in python.
+Day 21: Learnt processing of binary files and thus completed the programming essentials in python course by cisco.
+Finally, 21 days Python challenge ends here...